developeregrem/acme-php-nginx-dockerized/README.md

  1. After cloning the repository to e.g. /opt/ edit the `.env` file to your needs.
 E.g. add your hostname and set strong passwords for database accounts.
 You can decide whether to obtain a letsencrypt certificate or generate a self-signed (e.g. when using it in your local network).
  2. Run the following commands:
+ > Remark: When using on an arm platform you need to remove phpmyadmin from the docker-compose file.
+Official phpmyadmin image is not available for arm yet.
 ```
     docker-compose pull
     docker-compose build --force-rm --pull